Anish033-coder/interview-simulator/README.md

 - **Polling over WebSockets** — AI responses are fetched via standard HTTP requests rather than WebSockets.
 This was a deliberate tradeoff to keep deployment simple — Render and Vercel handle HTTP flawlessly, while WebSockets require persistent connections and additional infrastructure.
 For a portfolio project, the marginal UX gain of real-time streaming didn't justify the deployment complexity.

-- **No automated test runner** — users run code manually with custom stdin.
-A Submit button that loops through all test cases and shows "7/10 passed" is the highest priority next feature.
-Without it, the platform cannot verify solution correctness automatically.

 - **No Redis cache** — every code execution hits glot.io directly.
-In production, we would hash `code + language + stdin` with SHA256 and cache results in Redis, reducing glot.io API calls by roughly 80% for repeated submissions.
+In production, we would hash `code + language + stdin` with SHA256 and cache results in Redis, reducing glot.io API calls significantly for repeated or identical submissions.

-- **glot.io free tier limits** — under heavy concurrent use, the execution service may return 429.
-Phase 2 will add `express-rate-limit` on the execute route and a friendly retry message when the service is busy.

 - **No weakness tracking across sessions** — session data is saved but not analyzed.
-Phase 2 will add a recency-weighted scoring algorithm that detects patterns like "accuracy on DP drops in the last 10 minutes of a session."
+A future version would add a recency-weighted scoring algorithm that detects patterns like "accuracy on DP drops in the last 10 minutes of a session."

 - **Theme preference not persisted** — the dark/light toggle resets on page refresh.
-Persisting it to `localStorage` is a small fix intentionally left out of Phase 1 scope.
+Persisting it to `localStorage` is a small fix intentionally left out of scope so far.

 ---